astronomer/airflow-provider-sample/README.md

 ### Managing Dependencies

-[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers that shoot for compatibility with specific Airflow versions, it's important that the providers do not include dependencies that conflict with the underlying Airflow dependencies.
+[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers, defined compatibility with specific Airflow versions is required.
+It's important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.

 Additionally, there are a few rules to adhere to when considering adding dependencies to your provider package in your `setup.py` file.
 These rules are intended to avoid conflicts between various provider packages that may be imported and used in the same Airflow instance:
 1. Rule 1